plone/training/mastering_plone/extending.rst

 .. only:: not presentation

     If you want to install an add-on, you are going to install an Egg — a form of Python package.
-Eggs consist of Python files together with other needed files like page templates and the like and a bit of Metadata, bundled to a single archive file.
+Eggs consist of Python files together with other needed files like page templates and the like and a bit of metadata, bundled to a single archive file.

     There is a huge variety of Plone-compatible packages available.
 See `Plone.org add-on listing <https://plone.org/download/add-ons/>`_.
 The source repository for many public Plone add-ons is `the GitHub Collective <https://github.com/collective>`_.
 You may also create your own packages or maintain custom repositories.